 Asparagus plants can be productive for many years but essentially in a commercial situation the land is unproductive for half the year and hand harvesting and maintenance is very labour intensive.

-Thanks to farmers like Lucy and Philip Headlam who have been growing asparagus since 1989 at Headlam Farm Tasmanian Fresh Asparagus Pipers Brook, Tasmania, we can relish this fresh bounty in Spring.
+Thanks to farmers like Lucy and Philip Headlam who have been growing asparagus since 1989 at Headlam Farm Tasmanian Fresh Asparagus in Pipers Brook and Newry Farm Asparagus on the South Esk River in Longford where Pam Hutchins hand picks and packs her own grown asparagus, we can relish this fresh bounty in Spring.

 I hope you enjoyed a bit about asparagus.
-Support our hard working farmers by purchasing their produce at local shops or markets.
+Support our hard working local farmers by purchasing their produce at local shops, grocers and food markets.
 Sylvia x 🙂

 For inspirational seasonal cooking, try my Asparagus Carbonara with Thyme and Crisp Prosciutto or my Spring Asparagus Frittata.